bartaakos/yii-skeleton/README.md

 ## [nDeploy](https://github.com/Netpositive/ndeploy)

-This is a very convinient tool for high-level site maintenance.
+This is a very convenient tool for high-level site maintenance.

 # Credits